- What is the 12 Week Year?

 I set four fairly ambitious goals and commenced the process on 27th June 2016.
 I intend for this blog post to document my process and achievements, failures and lessons learned for the benefit of others.

 Read on for a description of the 12 Week Year process as outlined in the book, examples of how I implemented the strategy, the goals that I set and how they were achieved.

 Spoiler Alert: My first 12 Week Year was a wonderful success…

 What is the 12 Week Year?

-The 12 Week Year is a book written by Brian P. Moran and Michael Lennington, and published in May 2013.
+The 12 Week Year: Get More Done in 12 Weeks than Others Do in 12 Months is a book written by Brian P. Moran and Michael Lennington, and published in May 2013.